-- (a) Wages may be paid weekly or fortnightly. - (b) Wages will be paid no later than Thursday of the agreed pay period, unless the employer and the majority of employees agree to later payment.
+- (a) Wages may be paid weekly or fortnightly. - (b) Wages will be paid no later than the Thursday of the agreed pay period, unless the employer and the majority of employees agree to a later payment. - (c) Casual employees will be paid at the end of each show, carnival or festival as the case may be.